CTeipen/SteemitEva/README.md

 + [Projektboard](https://github.com/CTeipen/SteemitEva/projects/1)

 ## Thank you!
 [@detlev](https://steemit.com/@detlev) is a steemit user.
 He provides a challenge about the most delicious drink in the world: beer.
 With the tag #BeerSaturday he creates every week new post for other users to take part at this challenge.
-As an effect of this challenge he spent much time on evaltuating the results.
+As an effect of this challenge he spents much time on evaltuating the results.
 So he asks me to develop a tool for this.
 That moment was the birth of SteemitEva.

 ## License
 + MIT